mksaraf/kubernetes-lab-tutorial/openshift/basics.md

     port: 9000
     targetPort: 8080
 ```
 The above service is associated to our previous Hello World pod.
-Pay attention to the service selector field.
-It tells OpenShift that all pods with the label ``hello`` are associated to this service, and should have traffic distributed amongst them.
+The service selector field tells OpenShift that all pods with the label ``hello`` are associated to this service, and should have traffic distributed amongst them.
 In other words, the service provides an abstraction layer, and is the input point to reach all of the pods.

 As demo user, create the service
 ```